yunfei-teng/LSGD/readme.md

 # LSGD
-This is the repository for paper LSGD (https://arxiv.org/abs/1905.10395)
+This is the code repository for paper LSGD (https://arxiv.org/abs/1905.10395).

 ## Requirements
-1. Install PyTorch from official website (https://pytorch.org/)
+1. Install PyTorch from official website (https://pytorch.org/).
+This is one of the most popular deep learning tools.

-2. install termcolor by ```pip install termcolor```
+2. install termcolor by ```pip install termcolor```.
+This colorizes the output from terminal.

 ## Instruction
 1. Assume you have **n** GPU nodes for distributed training.
 On the first GPU node, type command ```ifconfig``` in terminal to check its IP address;